UK Treasury says energy markets financing scheme now open | Headlines

 - United Kingdom

-"These firms will be able to apply for government-backed guarantees to secure commercial financing and meet large margin calls from energy price volatility," the Treasury said in a statement.
+The scheme is open to "firms of good credit quality playing a significant role in UK energy markets, as generators, shippers or suppliers", the Treasury said in a statement.
+"These firms will be able to apply for government-backed guarantees to secure commercial financing and meet large margin calls from energy price volatility," it added.

+State-owned firms and energy firms owned by financial institutions and commodity trading houses will not be eligible for the scheme, according to the statement.
+Separately, the Bank of England published the rules for energy firms seeking to use the new liquidity tool.

+Applications will be accepted on Jan.
+27 and, once approved, firms will be able to benefit from a guarantee for 12 months, it specified.
+Energy suppliers across Europe have struggled in the face of record-high wholesale power and gas prices following Russia's invasion of Ukraine, leading governments to step in to make sure they do not collapse.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)